sabilashang/prompting_guide/README.md

    - For prompting techniques: `cd techniques/`
    - For guardrails: `cd guardrails/`

-## Browser Used: Comet by Perplexity

-This repository is made with **Comet**, Perplexity's AI-powered browser that provides enhanced coding assistance and AI integration.
-Comet offers advanced features for support on development, learning and automation of simple tasks.

-**Get Early Access:**
-- Sign up with your university email address to get early access to Comet
-- Perfect for students and researchers working on prompt engineering projects

 ## Introduction
 This repository is a hands-on playground for learning and practicing prompt engineering with a focus on coding workflows and refactoring.
 You will: